PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

-Here’s an example of neighbourhood density being calculated on transcriptions for the entire example corpus, using edit distance with a threshold of 1:
+Here’s an example of neighbourhood density being calculated on transcriptions for the entire example corpus, using edit distance with a threshold of 1, using the standard algorithm:

 .. image:: static/neighdendialog.png
    :width: 90%